VUnit/vunit/docs/com/user_guide.rst

 To send a message to the receiver the sender must have access to the value of the ``my_receiver`` constant.
 If the receiver made ``my_receiver`` publically available, for example with a package, it can be accessed directly.
-If not, it can be found with the ``find`` function providing it has a name.
+If not, it can be found with the ``find`` function providing it has been given an explict name.

 .. code-block:: vhdl